Aman-0604/Couresation/README.md

 # Courseation - an interactive online course website
-Our webapp is live at https://courseation.vercel.app/
+Our web app is live at https://courseation.vercel.app/

 <strong>Aman Gupta(2K21/SE/21)</strong> and <strong>Abhishek Goyal(2K21/SE/08)</strong>, students of <strong>Software Engineering branch of Delhi Technological University</strong> are working on an academic project for the course <strong>OOSE(SE-202)</strong>.